duthied/Free-Friendika/README.translate.md

        repository, push it to your fork of the friendica repository at github and issue a pull request for that commit.

+You should translate the PO files at Transifex.
+Otherwise your work might get lost, when the translation from Transifex is included to the Friendica repository after it was updated there.

 Utilities
 ---------